Registered user since Thu 10 Apr 2014

 I obtained all my degrees (BS, MS, PhD) at Stanford University , where my PhD advisor was Alex Aiken .
 Prior to joining UT Austin, I worked as a researcher at Microsoft Research Cambridge (2013-2014) and as an assitant professor at the College of William & Mary (2012-2013).

 Research Interests: my main research interests are static program analysis/verification and automated logical reasoning.
 I am interested in developing tools and novel techniques to make software systems more secure and reliable.
 In particular, my research focuses on automatically proving the absence of certain classes of errors (such as memory safety errors, assertion failures, etc.) in software.

 More specifically, my research on static analysis tackles the challenge of designing algorithms that are both sound (i.e., never miss any potential program errors) as well as precise (i.e., do not report a lot of false alarms) and scalable (i.e., work on large programs).
 Towards this goal, I have worked on a variety of topics including pointer and data structure analysis, loop invariant generation, path-sensitive analysis, and compositional reasoning.
 On the automated logical reasoning side, I have worked on decision procedures for logical satisfiability, constraint simplification, and abductive inference.
 I am also interested in program synthesis, applications of static analysis in security, and program optimization techniques.

-- Session Chair of Student Research Competition Talks (part of PLDI 2015 Student Research Competition)
+- Session Chair of Student Research Competition Talks (part of Student Research Competition)

-- Session Chair of Synthesis II (part of PLDI 2015 Research Papers)
+- Session Chair of Synthesis II (part of Research Papers)

-- Committee Member in External Review Committee for PLDI 2015 Research Papers
+- Committee Member in External Review Committee within the Research Papers-track